Rainbow Rumble: Broadcast

 The first season aired on Kapamilya Channel, Kapamilya Online Live, A2Z and TV5 from July 20, 2024, to March 23, 2025, replacing the fifth season of I Can See Your Voice and was replaced by the seventh season of Pilipinas Got Talent.
-The second season premiered on June 28, 2025, taking over the timeslot held by Rated Korina and Tao Po!, with the season also simulcasting on All TV, thus marking the return of fresh ABS-CBN produced game show offerings to channels 2 and 16 in Mega Manila and regional channels previously used by the latter until 2020.
+The second season aired from June 28, 2025 to April 12, 2026, taking over the timeslot held by Rated Korina and Tao Po!, with the season also simulcasting on All TV, thus marking the return of fresh ABS-CBN produced game show offerings to channels 2 and 16 in Mega Manila and regional channels previously used by the latter until 2020.
 This occurred just a year and 2 months after ABS-CBN Corporation and All TV's owner, Advanced Media Broadcasting System (AMBS), signed content agreements to air ABS-CBN programs on All TV.

 The series is also available on-demand on iWant and internationally on TFC.

-List of jackpot winners
+List of "rainbow unlocked" winners

-Below is a list of Rainbow Rumbles jackpot winners.
-The winners are referred to as "Rainbow Rumble Master" by the show.
-The show currently has four jackpot winners, two of each are from both the first and second seasons.